microsoft/edge-ai/Project ADRs/Proposed/cli-design.md

-# CLI Design for AI on Edge - IaC fro Edge
+# CLI Design for AI on Edge - IaC for Edge

 Date: **2024-10-09** [Format=YYYY-MM-DD]